Oops! Sorry!!

 10. Program Evaluation

-The Program Administrator will evaluate the workplace annually or after any significant change in process (e.g., switching from water-based intumescent to solvent-based) to ensure the program remains effective.
+The Program Administrator will evaluate the workplace annually or after any significant change in process to ensure the program remains effective.

 I acknowledge that I have received medical clearance, passed a fit test for my specific mask model/size, and understand that I must be clean-shaven on the sealing surface of the respirator.